Apple Spread Betting - Spread Betting on US Shares

 How to Spread Bet on Apple?

-If you want to speculate on US companies such as Apple then one solution could be to place a spread bet on the Apple share price.
+If an investor is looking to speculate on US companies such as Apple then one solution could be spread trading on the Apple share price.

-Logging into Inter Trader, we can see they are valuing the Apple Rolling Daily market at $452.59 - $453.20.
-This means an investor could spread trade on the Apple shares:
+Looking at a spread trading platform like Financial Spreads, you can see that they have priced the Apple Rolling Daily market at $452.59 - $453.20.
+This means an investor could spread bet on the Apple shares:

-Whilst spread betting on US shares you trade in £x per cent.
-Therefore, if you chose to risk £4 per cent and the Apple share price changes by $0.23 then that would change your profit/loss by £92. £4 per cent x $0.23 = £92.
+Whilst spread betting on S&P 500 shares you trade in £x per cent.
+As a result, if you decided to invest £4 per cent and the Apple share price changes by $0.23 then there would be a difference to your profits (or losses) of £92. £4 per cent x $0.23 = £92.

-Apple Trading Example Increase - then you'll usually be charged a small overnight financing fee, or
+Apple Spread Betting Example Increase - then you normally pay a small overnight financing fee, or

-Apple Trading Example Decrease - then you will often receive a small payment to your account
+Apple Spread Betting Example Decrease - then a small payment will usually be credited to your account

-Apple Rolling Daily - US Shares Trading Example
+Apple Rolling Daily - US Shares Spread Betting Example

-With such a spread bet you make a profit of £0.2 for every cent that the Apple shares go higher than $453.20.
-On the other hand, you will lose £0.2 for every cent that the Apple market moves below $453.20.
+With such a spread bet you make a profit of £0.2 for every cent that the Apple shares increase and move above $453.20.
+Nevertheless, you will make a loss of £0.2 for every cent that the Apple market goes below $453.20.

-Considering this from another angle, if you were to ‘Buy’ a spread bet then your profit/loss is calculated by taking the difference between the closing price of the market and the initial price you bought the market at.
-You then multiply that price difference by your stake.
+Looking at this from another angle, if you ‘Buy’ a spread bet then your profits (or losses) are calculated by taking the difference between the settlement price of the market and the price you bought the market at.
+You then multiply that price difference by the stake.

-If after a few hours the share price started to increase then you might want to close your trade and therefore lock in your profits.
-Taking this a step further, if the market rose then the spread, determined by the spread betting company, could be adjusted to $459.09 - $459.70.
-To close your position you would sell at $459.09.
-Accordingly, with the same £0.2 stake you would make:
+If after a few sessions the share price started to increase then you might think about closing your trade in order to lock in your profit.
+As an example, if the market increased then the spread, set by the spread trading company, might change to $459.09 - $459.70.
+In order to close your trade you would sell at $459.09.
+Accordingly, with the same £0.2 stake your profit would be calculated as:

 Your Profit / loss = (Closing Price - Opening Price) x stake